 Improper Ventilation– A roof ventilation system works by pulling in outside air from intake vents that are placed on the lower part of the roof.
 The air that is taken in is displaced through higher parts of the roof.
 The result of inadequate venting is moisture and heat being trapped in your attic.
 Additional heat on the bottom side of shingles can cause them to wear prematurely and fade.
 It’s important to have proper ventilation which regulates the intake and outtake of air in your attic and keeps your shingles at an ideal temperature.

 Incorrect Installation-Roofing manufacturers have strict regulations regarding their roofs are installed.
-This can include things like number of nails per shingle, length of nail, etc. Because of this, it’s strongly recommended that home owners work with a contractor familiar with the type of roof they are installing.
+This can include things like number of nails per shingle, length of nails, type of underlayment used, etc. Because of this, it’s strongly recommended that home owners work with a contractor familiar with the type of roof they are installing.

 Hot Roofs-A hot roof is a roof that lacks ventilation because the roof sheathing is coated with spray foam insulation.
 Industry studies show that shingle temperature is only raised by a few degrees with a hot roof.
 However, these few degrees can lower shingle lifespan by up to 10% and cause shingles to fade.
 GAF (North America’s largest manufacturer of residential and commercial roofing) offers a “Golden Pledge” warranty which covers roofing material and labor for 50 years.
 This warranty is not pro-rated.
 However, those with a hot roof are not eligible for GAF’s highest level of warranty because a hot roof does not have the insulation standards that their asphalt shingles were designed for.
 Before moving forward with a hot roof, check with your roofing manufacturer to make sure that doing so will not void your roofing warranty.
 Be sure to check with your city to see if they have restrictions on hot roofing before proceeding with your project.